Mesa County Libraries are seeking input from Mesa County residents about a potential new library to serve the east Grand Valley.

 Residents are invited to attend upcoming community forums to discuss services and features in a proposed new library building at 3180 F Road.
 The new library would replace the current Clifton Branch.

-Three community forums are planned so that the greatest number of people will be able to attend one.
+Four community forums are planned.
 Forums will take place at the Clifton Branch Library, 590 32 Road, and they are scheduled for:

 - 6 p.m.
 Thursday, Oct.
 24